☆ ( Legal information on this page is NOT legal advice ) ☆

 We know that contemplating family issues from a legal perspective can be frightening and emotional.
 Our referred Family Lawyers handle all family law matters from less complicated cases to very complex cases involving the division of family property.

-Our Referred Family Lawyers Provide the Following Family Law Services:
+Our Referred Family Lawyer is a Former Police Prosecutor who will provide the Following Family Law Services:

 DIVISION OF PROPERTY / DIVISION OF ASSETS

 Generally, upon separation, the accumulation of the value of the total family property from the date of marriage to the date of separation is to be equally divided.
 Ownership doesn’t necessarily change: one person makes a monetary payment to the other, in order to equalize the property.
 Some property may be excluded from the calculation, such as gifts from third parties, inheritances, lottery winnings; although, certain conditions must be present.
 To calculate net family property including real estate, work pensions, bank accounts and investments, you must also deduct the debt and liability.
 Our referred family Lawyers will help you determine how to calculate the total net family property and the equalization payment.

 Child support is for day-to-day child-related expenses.
 It is not the right of the parent, but the right of the child.
 The parent who is primarily caring for the child (or children) will receive a monthly amount determined by the Child Support Guidelines.
 If the child resides with both parents relatively equally, an analysis must be made to determine the appropriate amount of child support.
 Special or extraordinary expenses are those beyond day-to-day child-related expenses, like rep sports, equestrian, special needs cost, post-secondary education etc. These expenses are shared by the parents in some proportion.